 I had to remind myself often that it’s okay to take care of yourself.

 That was easy for me to do since all I had the energy for was sleep.
 While I didn’t beat myself up for needing rest, and taking it, it was so hard for me to sit back and watch as other people led the way and shared encouragement during the midst of isolation and staying home.

 Feeling helpless eventually got to me.
-There was about a three week period of time, we’ll just call it May, when I was really struggling with depression and anxiety.
-I wondered why I couldn’t just shake it off when it finally occurred to me.
-I needed to acknowledge those feelings and give them their proper space.
+There was about a three week period of time, we’ll just call it May, when I was really feeling overwhelmed and depressed.

 I’ve adopted several self soothing techniques into my daily life as I’ve learned how to deal with overwhelm.

 I have to say yoga really taught me how to deal with overwhelm.
 It introduced me to mindfulness and staying connected to my body through my breath.
 I couldn’t help but develop a sense of awe over how marvelous our bodies are.
 Realizing what care our Creator put into these earthly vessels made me want to pay closer attention and take better care of my body.

 My interest in meditation grew from there.

 I don’t do it as often as I need to, but sitting still with my thoughts and quietly observing my body and breath goes a long way in calming me.

 Meditation has become such a wonderful way to overcome overwhelm, especially when I need to calm heightened emotions.

-I find the rhythmic motion of the rocker and being surrounded by nature very calming.
+I find the rhythmic motion of my front porch rocker and being surrounded by nature very calming.

 You don’t have to have a porch to take advantage of the soothing sights and sounds of nature.